UTI in Dogs: Causes, Symptoms, and Treatment

 Canine urinary tract infections present subtle signs at first, which make them hard to identify.
 But as the infection progresses, it’s important to have them checked immediately.
 Here are the common symptoms of dog UTI:

-Cloudy or foul-smelling urine.
-A cloudy appearance and a foul smell are often indicators of bacterial growth in the dog’s bladder.
+• Cloudy or foul-smelling urine.
+Urine that looks cloudy with a foul smell is a usual indicator of bacterial growth in the dog's bladder.

 Complications From Untreated Dog UTI